Skip to contents

 min_group_size

 Integer or NULL.
-Minimum column count (features + aux) per group.
+Minimum total number of columns per group, counting both features and auxiliary columns.
 Groups smaller than this are padded with randomly sampled columns from obj.
-Passed to prep_groups() internally.

 colmax